Enveloppe/actions/README.md

 The "template" (aka workflows you need to copy) are located in the `template` folder.

+Some workflows needs secrets to be used, notably `author_email` and `author_name` to commit the changes to your repository.
+If you branch are protected, you need to change it to your own email and name, using a secret for better privacy and security.

 ## Deploy

 For all workflows, you need to define `GH_PAT`, `author_name` and `author_email` with: